Orla Muldoon

-Orla Therese Muldoon is an Irish social and political psychologist and founding professor of psychology at the University of Limerick.
+Orla Therese Muldoon is an Irish social and political psychologist and professor of psychology at the Queen’s University Belfast.
 Her research concerns how groups memberships and social identities affect health and well-being.

 Education and career

-Muldoon attended Queen's University of Belfast where she received her bachelor's degree.
+Muldoon attended Queen's University of Belfast where she received a first class honours bachelor's degree in Psychology.
 She earned her Ph.D. from Queen's University of Belfast in 1996.
 During this time she also attended University of Michigan as a John F Kennedy Travel Scholar.
 She was a faculty member at Ulster University and Queens University Belfast.
 She moved to University of Limerick in 2007 to lead the development of a new department of psychology.

-Muldoon is editor-in-chief of the journal Political Psychology, a position she shares with James Liu.
+Muldoon was editor-in-chief of the journal Political Psychology, a position she shared with James Liu.
 She was formerly editor-in-chief of the Journal of Community and Applied Social Psychology.

+Muldoon has served on the board of the Irish Research Council from 2021.

+Muldoon is a serving member of the Irish Medical Council.

 Research

-Muldoon's research concerns how groups memberships and social identities affect health and well-being.
-She has examined gender and nursing students, the impact of the war in North Ireland on children, how children view food and eating. and social identity and post-traumatic stress disorder.
-Muldoon has raised concern's about Ireland's response to the COVID-19 pandemic because of the lack of diversity on the panel making recommendations.
+Muldoon's research concerns how groups memberships and social identities mediate the relationship between health, well-being as well as social and political attitudes.
+She is the author with colleagues of the Social Identity Model of Traumatic Identity Change,.
+She has examined the impact of the war in Northern Ireland on children, the impact of domestic violence, brain injury and sexual violence. and social identity and post-traumatic stress disorder.

+Muldoon has made major contributions to debates raising concern's about Ireland's response to the COVID-19 pandemic because of the lack of diversity on the panel making recommendations.
 She has spoken with the media about the statistics of violence against women, and is a regular opinion contributor to The Irish Times.